Coursework

 Attendance and Absence

-Students should attend all classes as prescribed for individual courses.
-Attendance and class participation will contribute to the overall assessment.
-Course instructors shall maintain attendance records for the course.
-Students who find longer absence as necessary because of illness or other unavoidable cause shall inform the Programme Chair in writing at the earliest opportunity.
+Students who find long absence necessary because of illness or other unavoidable cause shall inform the Programme Chair in writing at the earliest opportunity.
 An application for leave of absence due to illness should be supported by medical certificate signed by a registered medical practitioner.
 If otherwise due to non-medical circumstances, such reasons should be clearly stated, and any related documentary evidence should be provided to support their application.

 Deferral, Withdrawal and Discontinuation of Studies